-Yes, for upgrades/downgrades prior to December 11, please contact email@example.com.
-After December 11, you can change race distance at the Registration Desk at the Health and Wellness Expo.
+After December 8, you can change race distance at the Registration Desk at the Health and Wellness Expo.
 To upgrade you will need to pay the price difference for the race.
 There are no refunds for downgrades.
 We accept changes until the Expo or until the race sells out.

 I cannot make the race this year; can I get a refund or transfer my race entry to another participant?

-No, unfortunately we do not allow transfers or refunds.
+No, unfortunately we do not allow transfers or refunds, including if the race is cancelled.
 If race officials determine a transfer has occurred, the runner’s time will be DQ’d and both runners will be banned from all our running events.
-ALL legitimate races have this policy, and it has to do with age group awards, qualifying times, and potential medical implications.
+All legitimate races have this policy, and it has to do with age group awards, qualifying times, and potential medical implications.

 If I provide medical documentation of my injury or pregnancy, will you give me a refund?

-We do not allow refunds, but you can defer to 2021.
+We do not allow refunds, but you can defer to 2024, downgrade to a shorter distance or transfer to the virtual event.
 See above.

 Is there an age requirement to run ?

 Yes.
-Marathon registrants must be at least 18 years of age on race day; Half Marathon and Relay registrants have to be at least 13 years of age.
+Marathon registrants must be at least 18 years of age on race day; Half Marathon, Relay and 10K registrants have to be at least 13 years of age.
+5K participants have to be at least 6 years of age.
 No exceptions.
-There is no age requirement for the 5K.

 I have a team in the Relay, and one of the members can no longer participate.
 Can I replace them with another person?

 Yes.
 Please send an email to [email protected] to request the change prior to December 8 or at the Expo until 6PM on Saturday December 9, 2023